spynix/sui/README.md

   - As stated above, they work but there's no way to remove them once created.

 ##Ideology

+- First and foremost, each module should be reasonably small and simple.
+Large frameworks are great.
+A good number of people have spent a lot of time and effort making them work well.
+Sometimes though, and I know this is just silly and all but... you don't *always* want stuff to look or work just like theirs.
+You try changing *d* which in turn breaks *e, f, g, h, i*... either by mucking up the inheritance or worse the actual functionality.
+Rather than a fully built framework that you have to work backwards to modify, this is meant to handle only the lowest level of functionality -- just enough for it to work, not enough to be cool -- and then be built up from that point.

 - Each module should be self-sufficient without relying on custom data assigned to nodes or window globals.
 Sometimes it has to be done, but the idea is to